puppetlabs/puppet-docs/source/puppet/4.5/reference/resources_package_windows.markdown

 The `package` type handles a lot of very different packaging systems on many operating systems, so not all features are relevant everywhere.
 Here's what you'll want to know before using it on Windows.

-## Supported Package Types: MSI and EXE
+## Supported package types: MSI and EXE

 Puppet can install and remove two kinds of packages on Windows: